Welcome back to reality, motherf@cker! It’s expensive!

 I planned to get fit by hitting the gym.
 I went two times over 12 months.

 Personal goal wise, I managed to binge watch loads of movies, The Handmaids Tale, Breaking Bad, and several other TV series and thats about it.
 The movie room became my refuge of the winter season as the 12 of us on Winter crew fractured into little cells and did our own thing.

-Yes yes yes, I also worked 10 hour days 6 days a week and undertook some really cool science field installations in the absence of science personnel coming down, worked out on the sea ice and the Ross Ice shelf and in the McMurdo Dry valleys, got my hands on exotic equipment, pulse radar systems and bespoke electronics stuff and all that.
+Yes yes yes, I also worked 10 to 14 hour days 6 days a week and undertook some really cool science field installations in the absence of science personnel coming down, worked out on the sea ice and the Ross Ice shelf and in the McMurdo Dry valleys, got my hands on exotic equipment, pulse radar systems and bespoke electronics stuff and all that.
 Which was fun, and incredibly satisfying to be honest – the MAIN reason I keep coming back to Scott Base – Covid hasn’t ALL been bad news for me)

 What saved me really was the environment itself.

 Once I got over the annoyance of always having frozen fingers (frostbite SUCKS), constantly frosted over glasses and mild hypothermia (GOD I hate the cold), being outdoors and fully immersed in the vicious and unforgiving enormity this place thats constantly trying to either kill or thrill you is just ADDICTIVE.
 I took literally thousands of photos (most are crap, but some were ok) of everything that caught my eye and the challenge of taking photos in -35 or below temps was both frustrating and rewarding.